First My story - Peter Johnson (inventor of the Maccawakka

-The picture above is a picture of the Australian Macadamia Nut in the 3 stages, In the outer Husk, in the Shell and after they have been cracked.
+The picture on the right is a picture of the Australian Macadamia Nut in the 3 stages, In the outer Husk, in the Shell and after they have been cracked.
 This outer husk is actually quite hard to remove too but of course that part is normally done before they end up in the shop.
-The husk dries and splits as the nut ages on the tree and then by the time it falls to the ground it is normally mach easier to remove the husk if it has not already fallen off the hard inner shell.
+The husk dries and splits as the nut ages on the tree and then by the time it falls to the ground it is normally much easier to remove the husk if it has not already fallen off the hard inner shell.

 In the mean time I have put some things together on this site but it has only just started, so please help me by telling me what direction you would like to see it go in the comments on my facebook page and if you have any valuable insights about these nuts or any nuts I would love to hear them.